 What hadith science actually does

 Hadith scholars did not merely collect sayings.
-They investigated chains of transmission, compared routes, assessed transmitter memory and character, tracked hidden defects, weighed contradictions, distinguished stronger from weaker reports, and graded material into categories such as sahih, hasan, and da’if.
-This was not modern historiography in every respect, yet it was an unusually rigorous premodern verification system.
+They investigated chains of transmission, compared routes, assessed transmitter memory and character, tracked hidden defects, weighed contradictions, distinguished stronger from weaker reports, and graded material into categories including sahih (sound), hasan (good), and da’if (weak).
+This was not modern historiography in every respect, yet it was an unusually rigorous premodern verification system — arguably the most sophisticated transmission-critical methodology developed before the modern era.

 Why criticism is built into the tradition

 The existence of weak and fabricated hadith is often presented as a scandal.
 In reality it is one reason the hadith sciences exist at all.
 Muslim scholars expected forgery, error, sectarian bias, paraphrase, and memory lapse.
 They built methods to detect them.
+Imam Bukhari, compiler of the most authoritative hadith collection, is reported to have screened over 600,000 reports and retained approximately 7,000 unique narrations as meeting his standards.
 A tradition that openly grades, disputes, narrows, and sometimes rejects reports is displaying epistemic seriousness, not collapse.

 The right level of confidence